 Raj Vyas, MD | Orange County Plastic Surgeon

 Dr. Raj Vyas is a specialist in what many consider the most challenging aspect of plastic surgery – craniofacial surgery, delicate cleft repairs, state-of-the-art cancer reconstruction and much more, both pediatric and adult.
 In addition to his broad reconstructive practice, he is well-respected in the area of aesthetics, particularly facial procedures and breast augmentation, translating his incredible skills as a reconstructive surgeon into creating beauty.
+He is also a specialist in gender-affirmation surgery.

 As a Craniofacial Surgeon, Dr. Vyas specializes in surgery of the cranium (skull) and face.
 Dr. Vyas is passionate about restoring form and function to children born with cleft lip/palate, cranial deformities, facial growth anomalies, and a host of other congenital craniofacial differences.
 In adults, Dr. Vyas has expertise in facial aesthetic surgery, migraine relief surgery, and reconstruction of the face after cancer and trauma.
 Dr. Vyas particularly enjoys rhinoplasty, jaw surgery, and procedures that reverse facial aging.